What is “Maximalism”?

 This may seem like a lot (because it is!)
 Maximalism can be hard to get right because you’re trying to harmonize things that are fundamentally not matching.
 But there are a couple things you can slowly do to create a maximalist space while avoiding the pitfall of just having “no style” at all.

-Sherwin-Williams experts suggest choosing one color for the accent wall (or walls) and then hanging artwork on those walls – it heightens the drama which is exactly what you want in a maximalist space.
+Sherwin-Williams experts suggest choosing one colour for the accent wall (or walls) and then hanging artwork on those walls – it heightens the drama which is exactly what you want in a maximalist space.
 Because maximalism is all about personality, go with pieces that really mean something to you.
 Whether photos or posters picked up from your travels, take the opportunity to make the home yours.

 When it comes to picking furniture, don’t be afraid to use pieces that have real glamour.
 Mix one or two statement pieces with toned-down ones for a balanced mix.
 A great way to “tone it down” while still maintaining the maximalist feel is to pick a neutral or dark piece in an unusual fabric like velvet or woven.
 The different textures make layers in the space that continually engages the eye.